Last Updated on November 3, 2023 by UX World

 Communication is not just to speak or convey your message.
 Listening to the users and trying to understand what they want is a key element of communication.

 The design should listen to its users by involving them in the design creation process and getting their feedback during each stage.
-Then based on the feedback, the design should improve itself.
+Then based on the feedback, the design improves itself.
 Remember, if your design is not communicating its purpose to your user, then it is not a usable design.

 Manage passive communication

 Even if the user is not interacting with the design, its layout, colors, fonts, labels, and icons can tell them a story that they may like or not.
-When the user opens a design, it takes them just 5 seconds to decide whether to stay there or not.
+When the user opens a design, it takes them just 5 seconds to decide whether to stay there or leave.
 The visual clues presented by the design should attract its users to stay with it.

 Consider non-verbal image

-The design communication is not limited to the visual messages and notifications that are displayed when a user interacts with the design.
+Design communication is not limited to the visual messages and notifications that are displayed when a user interacts with the design.
 Everything presented visually on an interface is a communication towards its users.

 “How well we communicate is determined not by how well we say things, but how well we are understood.” –Andrew Grove